-The Awards are for research completed between 1 January 2019 and 3 June 2020.
+The Awards are for research completed between 1 January 2020 and 5 July 2021.

-Work previously submitted will not normally be accepted for resubmission unless substantive changes are evident or the project has evolved significantly since its previous submission.
+Work previously submitted will not be accepted for resubmission unless substantive changes are evident or the project has evolved significantly since its previous submission and completed within the dates above.
 It is incumbent upon the applicant to demonstrate clearly in their application, how the project has evolved.